Get help if you're being evicted

 You should speak to your local council as soon as you know you’re going to be homeless.

 There isn't a set time to get a decision from the council - they should try to deal with your case without causing an unreasonable delay.
 They might have to find you a temporary place to live while they make a decision.

 You can find your local council’s contact details on GOV.UK.

-If the council thinks you’re going to be made homeless within 56 days (8 weeks), they might be able to find you somewhere else to live.
+If the council thinks you’re going to be made homeless within 56 days (8 weeks), they must try to find you somewhere else to live.